Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 The Inkmaker’s new hooded-nib design attracted the attention — and the displeasure — of the Parker Pen Company and its employee Marlin S. Baker.
-On February 3, 1943, filed suit against Graphomatic et al., presumably Solomon Sager.
+On February 3, 1943, Parker and Baker filed suit against Graphomatic et al., presumably Solomon Sager.
 (At some date before the suit was filed, Sager had set up the Graphomatic Corporation, with W. Russell Arrington and M. E. Belland as co-principals, to produce the pens, or at least to be the public front instead of Grieshaber.)
 The Parker suit alleged infringement of U.S. Patents Nos USD116,097 and USD116,098, which covered the design of the hooded-nib Parker “51”.
 It is easy to see the resemblance between the nib ends of the Inkmaker (upper) and the “51” (lower):

 Based on the available evidence, it appears that the judgment, which could reasonably have been handed down at any time up to the latter part of 1944, must have gone in Parker’s favor despite the existence of Sager’s design patent, and that Graphomatic responded by retiring the hooded Inkmaker.
 There was also an open-nib version of the Inkmaker that was a virtual duplicate of the Colonel.
 The timing of the appearance of that pen is not clear as of this writing.
 It is possible that it was sold in parallel with the hooded Inkmaker, as a higher-line model, and it is also possible that it was a hastily redesigned version made using existing tooling and as many existing parts as possible after the Parker suit was concluded.
 The earliest Graphomatic advertisement that I have found from after 1943 appeared in November 1944, and it does not show the hooded model.
 That ad and all that followed it illustrate only open-nib Inkmakers like the ones below, showing the pens posted rather than capped as in the 1942 ad.
 Judging by the presence of metal cap bands, we can reasonably infer that these pens were made very near the end of the war, after the government had begun rescinding the WPB rules on materials, or after the war: